-Plans should reflect the vaccination strategy described in Guide A and Guide B of the SRPG and the process that will be followed to expand vaccination of contacts to expanding rings involving the community, urban areas and ultimately wide area ("mass") vaccination, if necessary.
+Plans should include the process that will be followed to expand vaccination of contacts to expanding rings involving the community, urban areas, and ultimately wide area (“mass”) vaccination, if necessary.
 Please include the following elements in your plan:

 - a strategy for vaccinating health care providers and public safety workers who may be required to play a role in response efforts and who have not yet been vaccinated;